-Communications Secretary: Dr. Padmini Murthy is an OBGYN and Certified Health Education Specialist who has practiced medicine in several countries and also holds Master’s degrees in both Public Health and Management.
-She is currently an Assistant Professor and the Global Health Program Director at New York Medical College School of Public Health.
-Additionally, Dr. Murthy is a Co-Representative to the United Nations for the Medical Women International Association, a member of the board of the National Council on Women and of the Eleanor Roosevelt Center at Val-Kill.
+Communications Secretary: Dr. Padmini Murthy is an OB/GYN and Certified Health Education Specialist who has practiced medicine in several countries and holds Master’s degrees in both Public Health and Management.
+She is currently an Associate Professor and the Global Health Program Director at New York Medical College School of Public Health.
+Additionally, Dr. Murthy is a Representative to the United Nations for the Medical Women International Association.
+She is the recipient of numerous awards including the Sojourner Truth Pin and the Marie Catchatoor Oration Lecture.
+She was named Women of the Year for 2012-2013 by The National Association of Professional Women, USA.
 Her book, Women’s Global Health and Human Rights, was published in 2009.

-Recording Secretary: Angeline Martyn joined Save the Children in August 2012 as Director of Corporate Partnerships for the Resource Development Division.
-Prior to that, she worked for six years at Friends of UNFPA, the support organization for the United Nations Population Fund.
-From 2004-2006, she served as Director of Communications for Day One (formerly the Sexual Assault & Trauma Resource Center of RI) where she handled their name change, re-branding and creative marketing campaigns including the launch of its the Capital Campaign.
+Recording Secretary: Angeline Martyn joined Save the Children in August 2012 as the Director of Corporate Partnerships for the Resource Development Division.
+Prior to that, she spent six years with Friends of UNFPA, the support organization for the United Nations Population Fund.
+From 2004-2006, she served as Director of Communications for Day One (formerly the Sexual Assault & Trauma Resource Center of RI) where she handled their name change, re-branding, creative marketing campaigns, and the launch of its the Capital Campaign.
 Angeline holds a Master of Science (MSc) in Social Policy from Oxford University and a Bachelor of Arts (BA, Honors) in Communication Studies and Political Science from the University of Rhode Island.
-In 2006 she became the youngest participant in Leadership Rhode Island and was recognized in Providence Business News top “40 under 40.”
+In 2006 she became the youngest participant in Leadership Rhode Island and was recognized in Providence Business News’ Top “40 under 40.”

-Member-at-Large: Houry Geudelekian is currently the UN Coordinator for Armenian Relief Society, Inc., an over a hundred year old women’s organization present in 27 countries with over 15,000 members helping women and children through education, health and the needy during times of crisis.
-She is Armenian, from Beirut Lebanon and moved to NYC in the late 70′s when she ran a family business that grew to over 30 employees.
-She specializes in Marketing, Public Relations and event planning.
-She has been a consultant/advisor to many nonprofits, schools and campaigns.
-She is currently an active advocate for women’s and girl’s rights on social media.
-She is also a member at large for the NGO Human Rights Executive Committee at UN.
-She was also an advisor for NGO CSW/NY Executive Committee and an integral part of the Forum’s Planning Committee, where she chaired Women of Distinction Award for CSW56 and CSW57.
+Member-at-Large: Houry Geudelekian is currently the UN Coordinator for The Armenian Relief Society, Inc., a women’s organization present in 27 countries with more than 15,000 members promoting women’s and children’s rights through health and education initiatives during times of crisis.
+Originally from Beirut, Lebanon, she moved to New York City during the late seventies.
+She specializes in Marketing, Public Relations, and Event Planning and has been a consultant/advisor to many nonprofit organizations, schools, and campaigns.
+She is currently a member at large for the NGO Human Rights Executive Committee at the United Nations.
+She is also an advisor for the NGO CSW/NY Executive Committee and an integral part of the Forum’s Planning Committee, where she chaired the committee for the Women of Distinction Award for CSW56 and CSW57.

 Member-at-Large: Bette Levy is a Permanent Representative to the United Nations/New York Centre for Soroptimist International and is actively involved with a number of NGO committees.
-Bette is the Treasurer of the NGO Committee for Social Development and on the Core Committee of the Poverty Eradication subcommittee, the co-facilitator of the European/North American CSW Caucus, and an active member of the Women’s Major Group (Sustainable Development).
+Bette is the Treasurer of the NGO Committee for Social Development, a member of the Core Committee of the Poverty Eradication subcommittee, the co-facilitator of the European/North American CSW Caucus, and an active member of the Women’s Major Group (Sustainable Development).
 She is also co-convener of the Trauma work group of the NGO Mental Health committee and a member of the Working Group on Girls.
 Prior to retiring in 2011, she worked for the NYS Office of Mental Health for 38 years with an expertise in children/ families and disaster mental health.
-Currently, she is a Management/Culture Change Consultant with agencies that provide mental health or foster care services.
+Currently, she is a Management/Culture Change Consultant with agencies that provide mental health and foster care services.